raganwald-deprecated/homoiconic/2008-11-04/unary_ampersand_in_ruby.markdown

 We want to store the tester block as an instance variable.
 So what we do is add a parameter at the very end with an ampersand, and what Ruby does is take the block and convert it to a `Proc`, which you can pass around as an object.
 And when you want to use it, you send it the `#call` method.

-Now if you think about this for a second or two, you’ll realize that almost every `Proc` you ever create works this way: We pass a block to a method, and the method turns it into a Proc by having a parameter with an `&`.
-Let’s try writing another one:
+Now if you think about this for a second or two, you'll realize that almost every `Proc` you ever create works this way: We pass a block to a method, and the method turns it into a Proc by having a parameter with an `&`.
+Let's try writing another one:

 	def our_proc(&proc)